See also:

 Example – Basic use of a script to capture text from an email

-Most text capturing tasks can be done with other methods such as “Regular expressions match” or “Start with… continues until…” but for very specific cases you may need to write a script that captures the required information from the received email or even other sources.
+Most text capturing tasks can be done with “AI parse” or “Start with… continues until…” but for very specific cases you may need to write a script that captures the required information from the received email.